Investigating the new virus

 “We’ve been hugely grateful to volunteers of all kinds who have adapted quickly and helped gain valuable information on Covid-19, across this most diverse of universities and NHS Trusts”, Dr Collier said.

 BUILDING A DATA SET FOR RESEARCH

 The information the volunteers collect from the patients will create a master data set, which will be a source for Covid-19 research.
-From the data collected by the volunteers, Sir Mark, David and the rest of the team will look for patterns in the way the virus invades a population.
+From the data collected by the volunteers, Sir Mark, Dr Collier and the rest of the team will look for patterns in the way the virus invades a population.
 This will hopefully give answers we need to tackle Covid-19: Why are the symptoms of Covid-19 so protean?
 Why do some people shake off the disease in a matter of days, while others go into respiratory failure?
 Why are men more likely to experience severe Covid-19 than women?
 Why are Black, Asian and Minority Ethnic (BAME) groups in the UK up to three times as likely to die from Covid-19 than the general population?